etal/cnvkit/doc/cnvlib.rst

     :undoc-members:
     :show-inheritance:

+The one function exposed at the top level, read, loads a file in CNVkit's native format and returns a CopyNumArray instance.
+For your own scripting, you can usually accomplish what you need using the CopyNumArray and GenomicArray methods available on this returned object.

 Core classes
 ------------

 The core objects used throughout CNVkit.
-For your own scripting, you can usually accomplish what you need using CopyNumArray methods.
+The base class is GenomicArray.
+All of these classes wrap a `pandas <http://pandas.pydata.org/>`_ DataFrame instance accessible through the ``.data`` attribute which can be used for any manipulations that aren't already provided by methods in the wrapper class.

 ``gary``
 ~~~~~~~~~